 Be careful about talking politics in public, people are really afraid to speak out.

 The air ticket from Toronto to Havana is expensive.
 An all-inclusive package makes more sense.
-But would give your freedom to stay “locked” in an all you can eat and all you can drink luxury style resort far away from the action of Havana?
-You can have both worlds: the beach and the city – by staying close to Havana at a small, all-inclusive hotel, such as Tropicoco.
+But would give your freedom to stay “locked” in an all you can eat and all you can drink style resort far away from the action of Havana?
+You can have both worlds: the beach and the city – by staying close to Havana at some of the smaller and cheaper all-inclusive hotels.

 Walking on a beach close to Havana I stumbled upon the ruins of a military base half buried in sand.
 There indeed was a sign “Keet (sic) Out, Military Zone”, but for me was a very interesting photographic subject.
 So I entered the zone.
 Complete desolation.
 And, surprise: in front of a dilapidated barrack sitting on a chair was an armed guard with a rifle.
 No time for a photo, just enough time to get out from the area…